lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 }
 ```

-We will use the v3CoreFactoryAddress, nonfungibleTokenPositionManagerAddress and swapRouter02 addresses in this example
+In this example we will use the v3CoreFactoryAddress, nonfungibleTokenPositionManagerAddress and swapRouter02 addresses.

 ```shell
 export FACTORY_ADDRESS=0xAF66f763079a9026bC7324B5804f28c35f921c8b